 Assessment task Weighting

-Class Participation 20%
+Class Participation 30%

-Group Reports-Rosenzweig's The Halo Effect 35%
+Group Reports-Rosenzweig's The Halo Effect 25%

 Individual Write-up -Thesis Proposal 10%

 Final Exam-Thesis Proposal 35%

 Class participation grades reflect my judgment of your contribution to the learning environment.
 The grades take into account (1) the frequency of your responses in class, (2) their quality (e.g., relevance to course materials; insights that differ from others' points of view; elaboration or clarification of others' opinions), and (3) the professionalism of your conduct (i.e., attendance, punctuality, preparedness, and respect to your colleagues and their contributions).
 In addition, every student will be assigned a number in class.
 I will randomly choose students to answer my questions base on the assigned numbers.
 That is, you will have to answer my questions in class if your number is drawn.
 Your responses will be evaluated to form class participation grades.
 A lottery box will be employed to pick up one student to answer my questions.
 The details of the functioning of the lottery will be described in class.
+The participation constitutes 30% of total grades.

-Group reports consist of eight weekly reports during the course period.
+Group reports consist of six weekly reports during the course period.
 Each report constitutes 5% of your total grade.
-I will automatically exclude your worst grade/report at the end of the class.
-Put differently, you will receive 35% (i.e., 7x5%) of total grade.
+I will exclude your worst grade/report at the end of the class.
+Put differently, you will receive 25% (i.e., 5x5%) of total grade.
 The report is due every week starting from session 2.
-Your report is limited to two pages.
+Your report is limited to one page.
 I will describe what you have to do in the class.
 The grades will be team-based.